SatyrDiamond/my-stars/README.md

 ## Ruby

+- [discatte/midivis-grids-offline](https://github.com/discatte/midivis-grids-offline) - a midi note visualizer that renders indivual frames for use in video
 - [tenderlove/fisk](https://github.com/tenderlove/fisk) - A pure Ruby assembler
 - [lfzawacki/musical-artifacts](https://github.com/lfzawacki/musical-artifacts) - Helping to catalog, preserve and free the artifacts you need to produce music.
 - [koyuspace/mastodon](https://github.com/koyuspace/mastodon) - The koyu.space version of glitch-soc